-This post is an excerpt from my new book, Roadmap to Remission.
+This post is an excerpt from my book, How to Heal Hashimoto’s: An Integrative Roadmap to Remission.

 One of the things I sought to do in writing the book was to teach you how to evaluate and treat yourself so that you can get some successes and then build on them to create positive healing momentum.